 - When will Notice of Values (NOV) Mail?

 The majority of NOVs will mail in June and the balance will mail in September each year.
 We will not know which properties specifically will be in either mailing.
 Once mailed, notices are linked by year on the opening page of the Property Information Center along the bottom right-hand side of the webpage.

 Actual dates of mailing vary each year.
-Only properties with that changed value will receive an NOV.
+Only properties that changed value will receive an NOV.

 - How long do you have to file an appeal from the notice mailing date?